Defending Those Who Defend Us®

 ABOUT CLEMENCY AND PAROLE BOARDS

-The military’s clemency and parole boards have the authority to reduce sentences of confinement awarded to service members at court-martial or grant parole.
-Clemency means suspending the unserved part of a court-martial sentence, to including upgrading a discharge or restoring someone to active duty.
+Even after the convening authority has taken final action on the case, the military’s clemency and parole boards have the authority to reduce sentences of confinement awarded to service members at court-martial or grant parole.
+Clemency means suspending the unserved part of a court-martial sentence, to include upgrading a discharge or restoring someone to active duty.
 Parole is an early release from confinement under the supervision of a parole officer.
 There are three clemency and parole boards for the military:

-The boards are composed of five member panels who review case specific requests for clemency and parole based on objective criteria.
+The boards are composed of five member panels that review case specific requests for clemency and parole based on objective criteria.

 ELIGIBILITY FOR CLEMENCY AND PAROLE